kevinwucodes/sql-bag-of-tricks-talk/readme.markdown

 Social
 * friends -> friends

-You'll likely use recursive SQL where you know your resultset is either tree-like or nested and you dont know the depth of the tree/nest
+You'll likely use recursive SQL where you know your resultset is either tree-like or nested but you dont know the depth of the tree/nest

 [Recursive Queries Using Common Table Expressions](https://technet.microsoft.com/en-us/library/ms186243(v=sql.105).aspx)